fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 - Vue 2.6 or higher
 - For Nuxt users: Nuxt 2.16 or higher

-This package works with Fingerprint Pro, it is not compatible with open-source FingerprintJS.
-See our documentation to learn more about the [difference between Fingerprint Pro and the open-source FingerprintJS](https://dev.fingerprint.com/docs/pro-vs-open-source).
+This package works with Fingerprint Pro, it is not compatible with source-available FingerprintJS.
+See our documentation to learn more about the [difference between Fingerprint Pro and the source-available FingerprintJS](https://dev.fingerprint.com/docs/pro-vs-open-source).

 ## Installation